tarantool/doc/doc/reference/tooling/tt_cli/instances.rst

     *Enabled* applications are applications that are stored inside the ``instances_enabled`` directory specified in the :ref:`tt configuration file <tt-config_file_app>`.
-    They can be either be running or not.
+    They can be either running or not.
 To check if an application is running, use :doc:`tt status <status>`.

 Example